Skip to main content

 Sessions are 50 minutes in length.
 Each session may have one or several authors who describe their work and respond to questions from participants.
 ACRES will provide a standard projector, table, and screen in each presentation room.
 Presenters must bring their own computer or tablet or smart phone as well as any speakers or adapters needed to connect their device to a standard projector.

-Double Presentation Session
+Brief Presentation Session

 Interactive Poster Sessions